UPDATED JUL 14, 2020

 This route has some serious views.
 First, head to Northwest Skyline Boulevard, known for its city vistas and beautiful nearby homes.
 You can reach Skyline by starting at Wallace Park in Northwest Portland and making your way along Cornell Road.
 Once you make it to your destination, you'll be treated to a bird’s eye view of Stumptown.
 On the return ride toward Portland, cruise across the Sauvie Island Bridge for a quick out-and-back trip through gold-and-green fields.
 Soak in the beauty of the farmland with—you guessed it—Mount Hood as the backdrop.

 The first linear rail trail in Oregon, this route has a lot of historical significance for the state.
 More than a century ago, this 21-mile trail served as a rail line for timber and freight, supporting the state’s thriving lumber industry.
-The tracks have long been dismantled, and this spot now carries bikers, hikers, and walkers along its green pathway, which winds through miles of lush forest.
+The tracks have long been dismantled, and this rail-trail now carries bikers, hikers, and walkers along its green pathway, which winds through miles of lush forest.
 Though it’s a bit outside of the city (roughly 26 miles west), we think it’s well worth the drive.